-- A. The intern must be an active party in the PR. - B. The intern submits the PR to the Practicum Instructor for comments in time to get that to the Faculty Liaison with comments for review pre-and post mid-internship.
-The Faculty Liaison discusses the PR in liaison visits with the student and Practicum Instructor but does not provide written feedback.. - C. Two PRs due to Faculty Liaison. - D. Practicum Instructor/Faculty Liaison may choose to substitute a video role play in lieu of a PR. - E. May require additional PRs as needed.
+- 1. The intern must be an active party in the PR. - 2.
+The intern submits the PR to the Practicum Instructor for comments in time to get that to the Faculty Liaison with comments for review .
+The Faculty Liaison returns the PR with their additional comments to the student and Practicum Instructor.
+Two PR total. - 3.
+Practicum Instructor/Faculty Liaison may choose to substitute a video role play in lieu of a PR. - 4.
+May require additional PRs as needed.